Resources

 However, the trend toward remote work has also brought with it new challenges–especially for managers hoping to build a cohesive, high-performing team.
 As teleworking becomes increasingly popular, it is important to adapt your performance management system to accommodate remote employees.

-Luckily, new platforms like Teamble have made it simple to manage remote employees and conduct successful performance reviews with members of your team.
+Luckily, new platforms like Teamble have made it simple to manage a remote workforce and conduct performance reviews with your team members.
 For more tips on how to plan for performance conversations with remote employees, check out our article below.

 Provide feedback often